qserena/06-solo-project-travel-journal/README.md

 # My Travel Journal

 ## Description
-This site is an implementation of data-driven React.
+This site is an implementation of a static, but data-driven React page.
 The travel destinations are read from an array of objects located in file data.js - Each object represents a travel destination.
 React JSX elements are created from the array and then presented on the page.

 A Google Maps link is provided with each destination.